 Is it true that drinking only juices will really cleanse your body?

-It turns out, we can’t detox our bodies the way we’ve been told.
+It turns out, detoxing the body isn’t really necessary.
 Your body is designed to excrete toxins naturally.
 As long as you’re in good health, your liver, kidneys, and other organs are doing just fine detoxifying your body already.
 Most of the products sold as detox solutions are not backed by any clinical evidence.

 Eating a diet that supports good kidney function and liver health will help your body’s own processes do the work.
-That means avoiding too much of the things you’ve already been told are unhealthy: fatty foods and excess sugar.
-Limit your alcohol intake and drink plenty of water.
+That means avoiding too much fatty food and excess sugar.
+It’s also helpful to limit your alcohol intake and drink plenty of water.